Skip to main content

 4. Chicharrones de Pollo

-What could be better than fried chicken, you might ask?
-Fried chicken, Puerto Rican style.
-Often served with mofongo as a tasty side dish, these chicken legs are juicy on the inside and crispy on the outside, with seasonings of garlic, achiote and oregano.
+You may ask, what could be better than fried chicken?
+And to that, we say: why, Puerto Rican-style fried chicken, of course!
+Often served with mofongo as a tasty side dish, these chicken legs are juicy on the inside and crispy on the outside, with savory seasonings of garlic, achiote and oregano.

 chicharrones de pollo served with lemons on a black plate